Issues for both sexes

 - It is possible to learn how to cope with tension and anxiety.
 Different methods work for different people.
 Experiment to find the ways that work best for you.

 - Get counselling.
-Contact the Cancer Council Helpline on 13 11 20, or an oncology social worker or psychologist, who are usually available at your hospital or oncology centre.
+Contact Cancer Council on 13 11 20, or an oncology social worker or psychologist, who are usually available at your hospital or oncology centre.
 The cancer nurse can send you the fact sheet Learning to relax, which discusses strategies for reducing anxiety.

 - Think about how you have managed fearful situations in the past.
 Discuss these strategies with your partner.